shwethav29/decapstone/README.md

 joined the immigration cities with weather.
 But there is a scope to do it in future.

 ### Data Model
-We will be extracting the data the table as show ing the picture below.
+We will be extracting the data the table as shown in the picture below.
 ![data model](imgs/data_model.png)

 As you can see from the above image. we have created 11 table.
-The following table are from the data dictionary file that has the codes.
+The following table are from the data dictionary files that has the codes.
 The immigration and immigrant table refer to these tables, for codes.
 - i94mode
 - i94visa